cce-bigdataintro-1160/CEBD-1160-fall-2019-site/4-docker.md

 ### Introducing conteinerization
 * Conteinerization has been one of the most important software operations movement in the past 5 years
 * Consists of packaging a process and its dependencies, allowing it to run uniformly and consistently on any infrastructure because the process carries its own environment description with it
+* A container is a process running in isolation from host os and other containers
 * Its a lightweight alternative to traditional virtualization, because it can share the kernel and other layers with the host and other containers

      ![](./docker-files/Container.png)